 Many hiring managers think they or their teams will have time to vet applicants, but that thought often turns out to be aspirational.
 The opportunity cost is great with all else on their plates.
-Spending just an hour or two here and there, or finding you can't focus on it at all for a few days or a week while you look after an emergency will seriously delay or derail making the hire.
+Spending just an hour or two here and there, or finding you can't focus on it at all for a few days or a week while you look after another emergency will seriously delay the hire.

 4) Getting the most of a posting and your own networks

 Colosi can help develop a position profile that markets your role effectively.
-It should clearly set you apart from other companies looking to hire the same talent.
-Have you investing the time to see how others companies are marketing their roles?
+It should clearly set you apart from other organizations looking to hire the same talent.
+Have you invested the time to see how other companies are marketing roles?
 Uh...probably not!
-Yes, it takes at least a few hours to develop an exceptionally written profile, just like any written communication.
-Posting or distributing a profile that doesn't position you well relative to your competition just starts you off behind the ball.
+Yes, it takes at least a few hours to develop an exceptionally well-written Position Profile.
+Distributing a Profile that doesn't position your organization well relative to your competition just starts you off behind the ball.

 5) Applying knowledge of your culture

 In a perfect world, you would work with a recruiter you've worked with before, who already knows your culture.
-However, there's always a first time to work with a recruiter.
-It's not always possible to engage hourly recruitment with a firm you've worked with before.
+However, there's always a first time to work with a recruiter when that’s not possible (or preferable sometimes.

-As long as the new recruiter listens well and spends the time to get to know you and your team, he/she should be successful for you.
-The recruiter who takes a deep interest in learning about your culture and listens to why you're searching for candidates will help you reduce the risk of a bad hire.
+As long as the new recruiter listens well and spends the time to get to know you, your team, and your culture, he/she should be successful for you.

 And as we know, hiring mistakes cost up to 15 times salary.
 Don’t let this happen to you!